 1 - Old Quarter Night market

-The Night market in Hanoi Old Quarter is a bustling fair lying on a 3km route from Dong Xuan market gate to Hang Dao street, located 450 meters from the main part of the walking street around the Sword Lake area.
+The night market in Hanoi Old Quarter is a bustling fair lying on a 3km route from Dong Xuan market gate to Hang Dao street, located 450 meters from the main part of the walking street around the Hoan Kiem Lake area.
 Hang Dao street, Duong street, and also Hang Ngang street become extremely uproarious and intense because of brightening and colorful mobile vendors.
-This Hanoi weekend market opens from 6pm to 11pm every weekend night.
-(Friday, Saturday, and Sunday nights)
+This Hanoi weekend market opens from 6pm to 11pm every weekend night (Friday, Saturday, and Sunday nights).